Ken Johnson’s Burden

 My biggest concern with Johnson’s approach is that it devalues black art made decades ago by applying the exclusionary rhetoric of a formalist critique to artists who cared little for Greenbergian discourse working in a milieu of political and cultural upheaval.
 Not to mention the fact in 2012 – the year in which we and presumably Ken Johnson live – black art, unequivocally, can no longer be essentialized.

-And by the way, Robert Rauchenberg was part Native America.
+And by the way, Robert Rauchenberg was part Native American.
 DESHAWN DUMAS

 The Mandarin Mentality